jarlandi/sna/laboratory/session-1/ps01_cytoscape_basics.md

 * Select ``Tools > Analyze network`` (consider the network is not directed).
 The analysis adds some attributes: network attributes (right), node and edge attributes (Table View).
 * Look at the node attributes
 * [**REPORT**] Indicate which are the two nodes with largest betweenness centrality
-* Change the fill color of nodes to be a *continuous mapping* of column *Betweenness Centrality*; choose the colors so that higher betweenness centrality is associated with a darker color.
+* Change the fill color of nodes to be a *continuous mapping* of the column *Betweenness Centrality*; choose the colors so that higher betweenness centrality is associated with a darker color.
 * [**REPORT**] Include this graph in your report

 ### Plot distributions